mahtab-vafaee/LatticeWorks/README.md

 Examples are contained in the `docs` folder.

 # Theory Documentation
-For the theory background on demo examples in LatticeWorks can be found at [the supporting paper]([https://www.gibboncode.org/](https://www.sciencedirect.com/science/article/pii/S0264127524009390))
+For the theory background on demo examples in LatticeWorks can be found in [this supporting paper](https://www.sciencedirect.com/science/article/pii/S0264127524009390)

 # Applications
 * Lattice generation for tissue engineering and scaffolds, biomedical devices, energy absorption, etc.